Authored by the expert who managed and guided the team behind the Italy Property Pack

 How much have property prices increased in Turin over the past 12 months?

-Across different property types and neighborhoods, the realistic range of price increases in Turin over the past year spans from about 3% to 8%, with renovated apartments in improving areas at the higher end and unrenovated units in less-connected zones at the lower end.
+Across different property types and neighborhoods, the range of 12-month price increases runs from roughly 3% to 8%, with renovated apartments in up-and-coming areas performing at the top of that range.

 Which neighborhoods have the fastest rising property prices in Turin as of 2026?

-As of early 2026, the top three neighborhoods with the fastest rising property prices in Turin are San Donato-Parella, Aurora-Vanchiglia, and Borgo Vittoria-Vallette.
+As of early 2026, the three neighborhoods with the fastest-rising property prices in Turin are San Donato and Parella, Aurora and Vanchiglia, and Borgo San Paolo together with Cenisia and Pozzo Strada.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Turin.